jhallen/radioanalyzer/README.md

-# radioanalyzer
+# Radio Analyzer Project

 Joe's Antique Radio Analyzer

-This is a low cost combination tracking sweep generator and oscilloscope designed primarily to perform alignment on antique radios.
+This is a low cost instrument continaing both a sweep generator and an oscilloscope.
+It is designed primarily to perform alignment on antique radios.

 It is based around a low cost Lattice Semiconductor ECP5 FPGA.
 PicoRV32 (a RISC-V implementation) is used as the soft processor.
 An LCD screen and